evkx/evkx.github.io/content/technology/wheels/_index.md

 ---
 title: Tires & Wheels
 linktitle: Tires & Wheels
-description: Tires are one of the most important components of a car, as they affect its performance, safety, comfort, and efficiency.
+description: Tires are one of the most critical components of a car, as they affect its performance, safety, comfort, and efficiency.
 weight: 2
 ---
 <!-- markdownlint-disable MD033 -->